 How do I know if a product is too competitive using the 2.5 Rule?

 Another benefit of using Keyword Scout and the 2.5 Rule is knowing whether or not a product is too competitive.
 You may have noticed from our list of keywords under 2.5% of our target sales price, those keywords have relatively low search volumes.
 This is probably a signal that garlic presses are far too competitive on Amazon.
-The Chrome Extension confirms this giving it an Opportunity Score of 4 “High Demand with High Competition.”
+Extension confirms this giving it an Opportunity Score of 4 “High Demand with High Competition.”